TL;DR

 An AI coding agent is a program that takes a task in natural language, decides which actions to take, uses tools like file editors, shells, and browsers to carry them out, and keeps going across multiple steps until the task is done or it hits a limit.

 The word that does the work is tools.
 Copilot suggested text.
 An agent suggests, then runs the tests, reads the output, edits the file again, runs the tests again, and opens a pull request.
 Anthropic's own description of Claude Code puts it this way: "Claude Code is an agentic coding tool that reads your codebase, edits files, runs commands, and integrates with your development tools" (docs).
+That tool loop is the same primitive behind how to build AI agents in TypeScript.

 That sentence captures the three moves: read, edit, run.
 Stitch those together in a loop with a language model deciding what to do next, and you have an agent.